casper-devrel/docs-redux/cspr-docs/docs/concepts/economics/consensus.md

 This value gives us the maximum amount of CSPR that the validators can collectively receive from a proposed block.

-#### Distribution {#distribution}
+### Rewards Distribution {#distribution}

+Validators receive rewards for proposing blocks and creating and publishing finality signatures.
+Each round has a reward pool, mostly allocated toward creating and publishing finality signatures.
+There is also a small portion of rewards allocated to the block proposals.

-Validators receive tokens for proposing and finalizing blocks according to their performance.
-The concept of weight is crucial for understanding this distribution scheme:
+The concept of validator weight is crucial in understanding the distribution scheme:

--   **Weight:** A validator's bonded stake, used in consensus
+- **Weight:** A validator's bonded stake, which affects rewards distribution since rewards are proportional to a validator's weight on average
--   **Assigned weight of a block/round:** The total stake of validators scheduled to participate in a block
+- **Assigned weight of a round:** The total weight of validators scheduled to participate in a round
--   **Participated weight of a block/round:** The total stake of validators that end up participating or sending messages to finalize a block before the end of their respective round
+- **Participated weight of a round:** The total weight of validators that participated or sent messages before the end of the round

-To determine eligibility, we look at **on-time finalization (OTF)**.
-Validators should finalize blocks on time by sending required messages before the end of their respective round.

-Switch blocks are not visible to the issuance calculation (as this calculation is performed in the switch block itself for each era), and, consequently, no tokens are issued for switch blocks.

-##### Participation schedule {#participation-schedule}

-The participation schedule is segmented into rounds, which are allocated dynamically according to the validators' exponents and a deterministic (randomized at era start) assignment of validators to milliseconds of an era.
-Thus, a validator with the round exponent `n` must participate in rounds that repeat every `2^n` ticks.

-Each validator is assessed according to its round exponent.
-All assigned validators become eligible to receive tokens as long as the block gets finalized with messages sent within each validator's round.

-##### Eligibility {#eligibility}

-Once a block has been proposed and enough time has passed, the history of protocol messages can be examined to detect whether the block was finalized on time, according to the conditions given above.
-If the block was _not_ finalized on time, validators receive a fraction of the expected tokens, governed by the `reduced_reward_multiplier` chainspec parameter.
-If the block was finalized on time, assigned validators share the reward proportionally to their stake, regardless of whether they have sent messages or not.
+- **Relative weight**: A validator's weight relative to the total validator weight that participated in a round

+The rewards allocated for finality signatures are split between creating and publishing the signatures.
+These rewards are proportional to the weight of the signing validators for both the signers and the finders.
+A finder's fee determines how the split happens.
+To summarize:

+- For each finalized block, there is a fraction of rewards due for signature creation and collection
+- Signature rewards are split between the finder (block proposer) and the signature creators
+- The signature creators get a part of the signature reward pot due for the block: `(1 - finder's fee) * relative weight`
+- The finder gets a small reward as well to incentivize collecting and reporting all the signatures: `finder's fee * total relative weight of signatures collected`

+The rewards calculation takes place at the end of an era.
+In addition to rewarding everything in that era, the algorithm also looks back into blocks from the previous era to compensate for the delay in creating and distributing finality signatures.
+Review the [Rewards Design](../design/rewards.md) page for more details.

-### Inactivity {#inactivity}
+### Validator Inactivity {#inactivity}

-Validators who send no messages during an entire era are marked as inactive and cease participating in the auction until they send a special deploy that reactivates their bid.
+Validators who send no messages during an entire era are marked as inactive and cease participating in the auction until they send a special transaction that reactivates their bid.

-### Slashing {#slashing}

-Please review our [Equivocator Policy](https://github.com/casper-network/ceps/blob/master/text/0038-equivocator-policy.md).
-We are currently conducting research into the utility of slashing as an incentive mechanism.

-## Founding validators {#founding-validators}
+## Founding Validators {#founding-validators}

-Founding validators are subject to token lock-up, which prevents them from withdrawing any tokens from their bids for 90 days, then releases their genesis bid tokens in weekly steps, linearly, over an additional 90 days.
+When launching a new Casper network, founding validators are subject to token lock-up, which prevents them from withdrawing any tokens from their bids for 90 days.
+Then, the network releases their genesis bid tokens in weekly steps, linearly, over an additional 90 days.